robinklaassen/advent-of-code-2019/README.md

 remembered an earlier lesson, so I simply sliced up the string to layers and parsing each layer.
 Then printing to a monospaced terminal works pretty nicely.
 Not too hard this one.

+### Day 9
+I've been reading parts of the book Clean Code and decided to do some refactoring on the intcode computer first.
+By introducing proper enums I could remove now-redundant comments and unnecessary custom exception raising.
+The unit testing suite still saved me in the debugging process, as I had first wrongly implemented the 'getting parameters in relative mode' method.
+Luckily part 2 was as simple as changing an input.

+When the next challenge for my intcode computer arrives, I'll refactor to use a mapping dict for the opcode handling.